andreaxie2054/STA304-PS2-Group-50/README.md

 We use the multiple linear regression model to explore the factors affecting peoples' feelings about their life as a whole.
 We fit three predictor variables, family wealth, sex and self-rated health into the linear model.
 To check the model, we check the p-value for each factor in the model.
 P-value means the probability of obtaining a sample that provides stronger evidence against the hypothesized value for the slope, so we want a small p-value.
 We also check the R square to check the percentage of variation of the sample that can be explained by the model.
 We also adjust R square with the number of factors in the model, since adding factors to the model will increase R square whether or not these factors are useful.
 There are no divergences to plot that can get from mcmc plot with trace in Bayesian model.

 For diagnostic issues, we find outliers and leverage points for the data.
 We find 837 leverage points and 848 outliers.
 Even though it seems there are a lot of outliers and leverage points, we do not need to worry it may affect model fit too much because we have 20318 observations and outliers and leverages are a small proportion of the whole dataset.
-Also, we do not want to get rid of these outliers and leverage points, because peoples??? wealth, feelings about life and self-rated health can be very different from others in some cases.
+Also, we do not want to get rid of these outliers and leverage points, because peoples' wealth, feelings about life and self-rated health can be very different from others in some cases.
 We consider that these samples are also representative of the whole population, so we include them in our model.

 ## Results